Galápagos fur seal: Description

 Galápagos fur seals are the smallest otariids.
 They are born with a black natal coat that they molt to reveal a lighter brown coat before becoming adults.
 Of the otariids, Galápagos fur seals display the least amount of sexual dimorphism.
 The males are up to two times heavier than the females and 1–1.3 times longer.
 Males grow to be 1.5 m (5 feet) on average and weigh about 64 kg (140 lb).
 Females grow to be 1.25 m on average and weigh 27 kg (60 lb).
-They also have large eyes which allows them to hunt at night.
-The Galápagos fur seals look very similar to the Galápagos sea lions so it is important to note some of their differences.
+They also have large eyes which allow them to hunt at night.
+The Galápagos fur seals look very similar to the Galápagos sea lions.